Karanle: Overview

 Karanle, was the first born son of Hawiye, and was born to his first wife Arbera, who is said to be of Arab descent, and thus was tasked with the duty of upholding harmony within the community.
 The Karanle have been notably involved in the facilitation of peaceful resolutions through mediation.
-According to historical accounts, they are recognised as the maternal forebears of several prominent clans, such as the Hiraab, the Bimal, and other subclans of the Ogaden clan.
+According to historical accounts, they are recognised as the maternal forebears of several prominent clans, such as the Hiraab, the Bimaal, and other subclans of the Ogaden clan.
 For their age in antiquity and relations with many clans, the Garads and Ughaz of Karanle have often participated in coronations of new traditional leadership in many parts of the countries.

 First mentioned in the 13th and 14th centuries by Abu Al Fida and Ibn Said, the Karanle were mentioned living in eastern Ethiopia and involved in the mining and industry of Gold and Silver.

 The Karanle are credited for fighting foreign invaders in Somalia and Ethiopia where they historically shared a long border.
 Karanle's tomb can be found in Qundhuro, situated within the Haraghe region alongside his father, Shiekh Ahmed Hawiye's tomb.

 The Karanle (Kerenle) historical polity is known in older accounts as the Harla Kingdom.
 An index of Harla subclans in the Futuh Al Habesha are identified as Karanle subclans such as Ciye (Al Qiy), Shurbul (Zurba) and Tacale Gidr (Tal Ali) etc led by Sultan Muhammad Gasa Omar, the cousin of Ahmed Gurey, who are both Karanle.
 According to some sources, the Karrayyu (an Oromo tribe which count several Hawiye assimilated groups) are regarded as Oromos with Harla descent.

 He also claims Hawasso (Hawiye Casse of the riverine) was the Oromo name for the Harla (Karanle) people.
 In reality, Hawasso was the name of an Oromo clan that lived around the middle section of the Awash River, which the Oromo call Hawash, and thus they received the nickname Hawasso; they belonged to the Karrayyu (Karanle) confederacy.

 The Karanle of Somalia and Ethiopia are also closely linked with several ancient historical capitals such as Harar and Mogadishu, setting up foundational quarters of the towns such as Harar's Erer Gate of the Reer Erer Nur of the Gidir clan family which houses the tomb of Nur Mujahid and the Jami Mosque, the oldest in town.
 The section of burials in Harar is placed where their descendants are found, hence the eastern sections of Harar, settled by Hawiye native subclans, houses many Muslim saints of the clan such as Nur Mujahid and the descendants of Sheikh Nur Hussein of Bale.

 Similar infrastructure include the Gidir Magala marketplace of Harar and the Murursade Gate of South Mogadishu.